 Foreign Exchange Regulations

-The foreign exchange regulations have been liberalized over the years to facilitate remittance of funds in and outside India.
-These changes are introduced on continuous basis which are in line with the government policies of economic liberalization.
+Foreign exchange regulations have been liberalized over the years to allow remittance of funds in and outside India.
+These changes are introduced continuously, which is in line with the government policies of economic liberalization.

-However there are certain cases which require prior approval from foreign regulatory authorities for foreign exchange transactions and remittances.
+However, certain cases require prior approval from Indian regulatory authorities for foreign exchange transactions and remittances

-FEMA is an important legislation which impacts foreign nationals who are working in India and also Indian resident who have gone outside India.
-It is important to comply with the exchange control regulations.
+FEMA is a relevant legislation that impacts foreign nationals who are working in India and also an Indian resident who are outside India.
+It is crucial to comply with the exchange control regulations.

-FEMA is applicable to all the parts of India including
+FEMA applies to all the parts of India including

 Key Services offered by us

-- Assistance to the foreign companies in India for setting up branch office, liaison office, and project office along with the approaches required for initiating a setup.
+- Assistance to the foreign companies in India for setting up a branch office, liaison office, and project office, along with the approaches required for initiating a setup.

 - Regulatory Due Diligence

-- Carry out compliance in connection with health checkup , regulatory risk analysis of past and present compliances from foreign exchange perspective
+- Carry out compliance in connection with regulatory risk analysis of past and present compliances from a foreign exchange perspective

-- Representation before authorities such as Reserve Bank of India, Foreign Investment Promotion Board etc.
+- Representation before authorities such as Reserve Bank of India and Revenue Departments

-We also offer following advice related to payroll functions such as
+We also offer following advice related to FEMA functions such as

-- Investments in immovable properties, shares in India by foreign nationals
+- Investments in immovable properties and shares in India held by foreign nationals

 - Procedure for remittance of salary outside India and other incomes like interest income, interest earned in India